Jaspers in Jewellery Making

 If you are not a big fan of glue, you might want to try chemical bonding as that, too, works quite well with Jaspers in jewellery making

-RC Used Cars
+RC Gasoline Cars